Arcanovax/Pac-Man/README.md

 ## 2. Instructions

 ### Installation
-You can install all required dependencies (including the external maze generator) using the provided Makefile:
+To install all required dependencies (including the external maze generator) using the provided Makefile:
 ```bash
 make install
 ```